 Fonda asked Nimoy what he thought of the Spock billboards all over the city.
 “What billboards, Henry?”
 Nimoy asked.
 Fonda replied, “Do you mean to tell me you don’t know about all those Heineken billboards?”
 Nimoy did not, but he now understood why a bartender had earlier suggested Nimoy might like to order a Heineken.

-Nimoy often saw Spock’s face on cereal cartons and posters and lunch boxes, and he never gave it much thought, but he found the Heineken poster’s sexual innuendo to be in bad taste.
+Nimoy found the Heineken poster’s sexual innuendo to be in bad taste.
 Once back home, he discovered the beer company had not been granted permission for the billboard campaign.
 Worse, he also found out Paramount had stopped paying him years earlier for the licencing of his image.
 So he sued Paramount for recompense.
-The lawsuit ended only because Nimoy refused to even read the script for Star Trek: The Motion Picture until the studio settled.
+Paramount balked and the lawsuit dragged on, only to finally be resolved because Nimoy refused to even read the script for Star Trek: The Motion Picture until the studio settled.

 A payment arrived and Nimoy signed on to play Spock.